- Oops!Something went wrong.Please try again later.

 ("Est" = FCF growth rate estimated by Simply Wall St)

-We now need to calculate the Terminal Value, which accounts for all the future cash flows after this ten year period.
-The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 10-year government bond rate of 2.7%.
-We discount the terminal cash flows to today's value at a cost of equity of 7.8%.
+The second stage is also known as Terminal Value, this is the business's cash flow after the first stage.
+The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 5-year average of the 10-year government bond yield of 2.0%.
+We discount the terminal cash flows to today's value at a cost of equity of 6.8%.

-The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$22b.
-The last step is to then divide the equity value by the number of shares outstanding.
-Compared to the current share price of US$102, the company appears quite good value at a 37% discount to where the stock price trades currently.
+The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$25b.
+To get the intrinsic value per share, we divide this by the total number of shares outstanding.
+Compared to the current share price of US$129, the company appears quite undervalued at a 30% discount to where the stock price trades currently.
 Remember though, that this is just an approximate valuation, and like any complex formula - garbage in, garbage out.

-We would point out that the most important inputs to a discounted cash flow are the discount rate and of course the actual cash flows.
-You don't have to agree with these inputs, I recommend redoing the calculations yourself and playing with them.
+The calculation above is very dependent on two assumptions.
+The first is the discount rate and the other is the cash flows.
+Part of investing is coming up with your own evaluation of a company's future performance, so try the calculation yourself and check your own assumptions.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Quest Diagnostics as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 7.8%, which is based on a levered beta of 0.850.
+In this calculation we've used 6.8%, which is based on a levered beta of 0.901.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

-Although the valuation of a company is important, it shouldn’t be the only metric you look at when researching a company.
-The DCF model is not a perfect stock valuation tool.
-Rather it should be seen as a guide to "what assumptions need to be true for this stock to be under/overvalued?"
+Although the valuation of a company is important, it shouldn't be the only metric you look at when researching a company.
+DCF models are not the be-all and end-all of investment valuation.
+Instead the best use for a DCF model is to test certain assumptions and theories to see if they would lead to the company being undervalued or overvalued.
 If a company grows at a different rate, or if its cost of equity or risk free rate changes sharply, the output can look very different.
-What is the reason for the share price to differ from the intrinsic value?
-For Quest Diagnostics, I've put together three pertinent aspects you should look at:
+Can we work out why the company is trading at a discount to intrinsic value?
+For Quest Diagnostics, we've compiled three essential factors you should look at:

 PS.
 The Simply Wall St app conducts a discounted cash flow valuation for every stock on the NYSE every day.
 If you want to find the calculation for other stocks just search here.